Medicare.gov

 Speech-language pathology services

-Medicare Part B (Medical Insurance) covers medically necessary outpatient speech-language pathology services if your doctor or other health care provider (including a nurse practitioner, clinical nurse specialist, or physician assistant) certifies you need it.
+Your doctor or other health care provider (including a nurse practitioner, clinical nurse specialist, or physician assistant) must certify you need this care.

-After you meet the Part B deductible, you pay 20% of the Medicare-approved amount.
+After you meet the Part B deductible , you pay 20% of the Medicare-approved amount

 • Other insurance you may have